-Join Timothy Pintello for an in-depth discussion in this video Working with groups, part of Installing, Configuring, and Administering Active Directory.
+Join Timothy Pintello for an in-depth discussion in this video Working with groups, part of Windows Server 2012: Install, Configure, and Administer Active Directory.

 - Now I want to talk about working with groups.…Groups are collections of users.…Groups can work as security principles.…Groups can also contain other Active Directory objects.…And groups can assign permissions to large…numbers of users.…One thing to remember about groups…is that users can be members of more than one of them.…You can also use groups to grant rights.…You can use these groups to grant rights…to multiple users.…You can also assign user access to a specific resource…by adding that resource to a group.…